refractionPOINT/lce_doc/docs/net.md

 ## Provisioning

 ### lc-net-install Service
-This LimaCharlie Service called `lc-net-install` currently only support Windows.
+This LimaCharlie Service called `lc-net-install` currently only supports Windows.
 It allows you to easily provision and upgrade a lc-agent to lc-net.

 Since it is a LimaCharlie Service it means you can either directly interact with the service or you can issue